Maui Babymoon Guide (2026): Best Pregnancy-Safe Things to Do, Tips & 5-Day Itinerary

 DAY 3:

-Breakfast: Stop at Lahaina Bakery and get some baked goods and head towards the Road to Hana (full day trip) or Iao Valley (1/2 day trip)
+Breakfast: Stop at Island Press Coffee for a breakfast sandwich and decaf Mac Nut Latte and head towards the Road to Hana (full day trip) or Iao Valley (1/2 day trip)

 Afternoon: Relax or sleep in the car